 When my mother passed away I had the task of cleaning out and packing up my family home…55 years of accumulated “stuff” and “things” in amongst the precious mementos.
 I tell you, having a massive garage sale and sending off a truck load (literally) of things to the local charity shop makes you very aware of how we acquire so many things in our lives that we don’t really need or use.
-And it would be fair to say I was part of the problem (there were a lot of birthday, Christmas, mothers’ day and fathers’ day presents in amongst it all).
+And it would be fair to say I was part of the problem (I recognised a lot of birthday, Christmas, mothers’ day and fathers’ day presents I had given over the years).
 Since that time I have really tried to give presents that will contribute to the receiver’s physical or emotional wellbeing and not just clog up their cupboards and shelves).

 Why not give something that might make a difference to someone’s life or be the start of a much-needed health and wellbeing makeover?

 - Cooking lessons (for healthy cooking) – a great way to develop skills which will benefit their health forever